 Re-read the previous post about fit.
 Think hard about what those variables mean for you and how they’d make your job spec honest, unique and compelling.

-Discuss your spec with someone who genuinely understands new-business – oh, I don’t know, me perhaps? – but almost certainly not just your headhunter.
+Discuss your spec with someone who genuinely understands new-business – oh, I don’t know, a business transformation consultant perhaps? – but almost certainly not just your headhunter.

 With clear requirements – based on clear intentions – you’ll have the right KPIs to manage everyone’s expectations.
 Your spec will excite a few genuine possibles and turn-off loads of no-hopers and blaggers.
 That’s a big win before you’ve even met anyone.